Integrated remediation works of hydrocarbon and heavy metal contamination by E-Clay PRB and stabilisation.

 Site Background & History

 The site is located on Village Farm Industrial Estate in Pyle, South Wales.
 The site is used as a storage yard for vehicles / trailers and recovered materials (old electrical transformers, wires, etc.).
-The client operates a recycling business.

 The client had been granted planning consent for the Phase 1 redevelopment of part of the site comprising the construction of a single storey office block and associated car parking area and for the Phase 2 redevelopment of the service yard to enable recycling to be undertaken at a later date.